mghent/twitter-streaming-database/README.md

 # twitter-streaming-database
-Uses tweepy and Flask-SQLAlchemy to parse the twitter streaming api and database the results.
+Uses tweepy and SQLAlchemy to parse the twitter streaming api for supplied keywords and databases the results.

 Matt Ghent